Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which displays the number of lines that contain the pattern 'bin' in the file /etc/passwd.
+a script which displays containing the pattern "root" and 3 lines after them in the file /etc/passwd.